Industry Survey Reveals Challenges and Opportunities for Global Manufacturing

 In May 2024, Supplyframe surveyed 60 senior professionals at six global manufacturers to identify the industry’s overall level of digital maturity.
 The industry sectors targeted were aerospace and defense, automotive and transportation, components, high-tech equipment, industrial equipment, and life sciences.

 The survey included companies in Asia, Europe, the Middle East, and the US.
 The Americas accounted for 78% of the companies that responded.
-Our full report maps the results to a new Digital Maturity Model.
-Join us as we explore some of the key findings from the industry survey.
+Our full report maps the results to a new Digital Maturity Model, and a self assessment allows organizations to obtain their own unique results.

 Key Takeaways From the Industry Survey